decker-edu/decker/readme.md

     Builds PDF versions of all slide decks (requires `decktape.sh`).

-    To use 'decker pdf' or 'decker pdf-decks', Google Chrome has to be installed.
+    To use `decker pdf` or `decker pdf-decks`, Google Chrome has to be installed.
     Windows: Follow the Google Chrome installer instructions.
     MacOS: Follow the Google Chrome installer instructions.
-Google Chrome.app has to be located in either /Applications/Google Chrome.app or /Users/<username>/Applications/Google Chrome.app
+Google Chrome.app has to be located in either `/Applications/Google Chrome.app` or `/Users/username/Applications/Google Chrome.app`
-    Alternatively you can add 'chrome' to $PATH.
+    Alternatively you can add `chrome` to `$PATH`.
-    Linux: 'chrome' has to be on $PATH.
+    Linux: `chrome` has to be on $PATH.

 -   `decker watch`